lenderpanel

 How does conveyancing in Fishponds differ for newly converted properties?

-Most buyers of new build or newly converted property in Fishponds come to us having been asked by the developer to sign contracts and commit to the purchase even before the property is built.
-This is because developers in Fishponds usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Fishponds approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is constructed.
+This is because developers in Fishponds tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Fishponds or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Fishponds or who has acted in the same development.

 Last updated